jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==What is a router and what is it used for?==

 - A router is a physical device used to direct information it receives in a network to the appropriate place - either to another router (i.e., for a different network / sub-network) or to a switch within a network.
 Routers are typically assigned a consecutive series of IP addresses for which they are responsible for receiving incoming data.
+- Routers are network devices that can route network traffic to other networks.
+Within a LAN, they act as gateways into and out of the network.

 ---